dufaultc/MaterialsMachineLearning/README.md

 # DeltaHacksV

-Team of Cameron Dufault, Tim Choy, Sam Crawford, and Lewis Rafuse.
-We are tackling the Materials Engineering Challenge.
+My group tackled the Materials Engineering Challenge described below.
 Images for testing found at https://www.dropbox.com/sh/w9ao0zobloqwjvf/AAAcE0Rf_SvSic_KWxFrBCX6a?dl=0.
+I conceived of the method by which my team solved the challenge.
+I proved the concept using the jupyter notebook and focused on improving our results through conditioning the data and adding new data points for the algorithm to work with.
+I was joined on my team by, Tim Choy, Sam Crawford, and Lewis Rafuse.

 ## Running